samer-noureddine/REPN400/README.md

 ## Reproduce our simulations
 To reproduce our simulations, navigate to the directory where you have downloaded the files and simply run the following line:
    ```
-   python -m REPN400_simulations.py
+   python REPN400_simulations.py
    ```
-   This will run the simulations and reproduce Figures 1B, 2C, 2D, 3C, S1.
+   This will run the simulations and reproduce Figures 1B, 2C, 2D, 3C, S1 and S2.
 It will create two new folders, `./data/` and `./plots/` where it will save the simulation data files and the plot image files respectively.

 ## Support
 For any issues or questions, please open an issue on the GitHub repository or contact us at [samer.a.noureddine@gmail.com](mailto:samer.a.noureddine@gmail.com).